-IVHQ’s 2015 Teach and Volunteer Abroad Scholarship recipient, Hannah Pitts, talks about why she volunteered abroad on her career break.
-The 26 year old primary school teacher from Australia taught English on the Costa Rica program in San José
+IVHQer Hannah Pitts, talks about why she volunteered abroad on her career break.
+The 26 year old primary school teacher from Australia volunteered on our Teaching English project in San José, Costa Rica

 I was first inspired to teach by my Year 2 teacher, who was my favorite person in the world at the time.
 In between a few short-lived aspirations to become a lawyer, hairdresser, photographer, psychologist (etc., etc.), I always came back to my dream of teaching.
 Somewhat ironically, I got my first job as a Year 2 teacher at the school I attended; working in the classroom where I had been a student 15 years earlier.
 Even more special than that was the privilege of teaching my favorite Year 2 teacher’s daughter.